Chechen volunteers on the side of Ukraine: War in Donbas (2014–2022)

-Isa Munaev was killed in action on January 31, 2015, from a shell explosion in the Battle for Debaltseve.
-After his death, Adam Osmaev, previously accused of attempting to assassinate Russian President Vladimir Putin, became the battalion commander.
+Isa Munayev was killed in action on January 31, 2015, from a shell explosion in the Battle for Debaltseve.
+After his death, Adam Osmayev, previously accused of attempting to assassinate Russian President Vladimir Putin, became the battalion commander.

-Russian invasion of Ukraine (2022-present)
+Russo-Ukrainian War

 Amid Russia's invasion of Ukraine, a congress of the Chechen diaspora in Europe was held in Brussels on February 24 to support Ukraine, organized by the State Committee for the De-occupation of the Chechen Republic of Ichkeria led by Akhmed Zakayev, who also heads the Chechen Republic of Ichkeria's government in exile.
 The congress was attended by leaders of Chechen socio-political organizations, media activists, ex-commanders of the Armed Forces of the Chechen Republic of Ichkeria, war veterans, and other individuals.
 They decided to form additional Chechen combat units to provide military support to Ukraine in repelling Russian aggression, in addition to the two Chechen battalions already operating in the Donbass region since 2014.

 On February 26, 2022, Akhmed Zakayev stated that many of the 300,000 Chechens living in Europe expressed their desire and readiness to fight for Ukraine.
 He also mentioned that among those willing to go to Ukraine, there were many who had long-term experience in fighting against Russian troops in Chechnya.
 Several Chechen politicians and supporters of the ChRI living abroad, including Dzhambulat Suleymanov, Musa Lomaev, Anzor Maskhadov, Hussein Iskhanov, Khasan Khalitov, Akhyad Idigov, Musa Taipov, and Mansur Sadulaev, also supported Ukraine and participated in media coverage of the conflict.
 In May 2022, Maskhadov and Suleimanov visited Ukraine on a diplomatic mission and held meetings with Ukrainian politicians, journalists, and Chechen volunteers from the Sheikh Mansur battalion.

 Persecution by Ukraine and Russia

+In 2021, the Ukrainian Government imposed sanctions against fighters from the battalion.

+In 2018, Timur Tumgoev, a veteran of the Donbas war and member of the battalion, was extradited to Russia.
+According to several reports he was tortured and sentenced to 16 years in prison.
+Several fighters are still threatened with extradition, such as Akhmed Ilaev and Ali Bakaev.
+These extraditions and sanctions have been criticized by several Ukrainian commanders such as Dmytro Yarosh, who blamed the Russian FSB and elements within the Ukrainian government.